sucksass/swm/README.md

 Some projects achieve minimalism by removing things.

-"swm" achieves minimalism by making the AI argue about whether those things should exist in the first place.
+"swm" achieves minimalism by making the AI decide for you and argue with other AIs about whether those things should exist in the first place.

 ## Artificial Intelligence